carolstran/cli-adventure-game/README.md

-# cli-adventure-game
+# Adventure Game

-Text-based adventure game built with Node.js
+Text-based adventure game built with Node.js, npm chalk and executed on the command line.
+Simulates the experience of a night in Berlin's notorious KitKat club, a plot line based on this [thump article](https://thump.vice.com/en_au/article/one-night-in-kit-kat-berlins-most-notorious-techno-sex-club).